slatedocs/slate/source/index.html.md

 **Account Management**

-When you first create an account, your account will be assigned as a super admin role.
-As a super admin, you have the ability to create new sub-accounts and assign different roles to your team such as Maker and Approver that is applicable for bulk disbursement.
-The super admin and admin can also edit or delete created sub-accounts.
+When you first create an account, your account will be assigned as a Super Admin role.
+As a Super Admin, you have the ability to create new sub-accounts and assign different roles to your team such as Admin, Maker and Approver that are applicable for bulk disbursement.
+The Super Admin and Admin can also edit or delete created sub-accounts.

 *Note: it is not necessary to create new sub-accounts in order to use bulk disbursement.
-The Super Admin role allows you to directly create and approve bulk disbursements.*
+The Super Admin and Admin roles allows you to directly create and approve bulk disbursements.*

-For more detailed step-by-step instructions on setting up user management and the different role types, click here.
+Detailed step-by-step instructions on setting up user management and the different role types coming soon.

 **Overall Campaign Summary**